 I have been searching the internet for years trying to unearth the recipe, only to find others doing the same.
 One spot I found quoted a letter that was sent to them from a Zippy's Customer Service Manager, listing the ingredients and inviting the recipient to "experiment with it".
 Well, guess what I did, and I got it!

 With the help of members here at ChefTalk.com, I meshed together different recipes, suggestions and some back and forth.
 The frugal homesick island gal that I am, I didn't want to waste anything, so I made my first batch with a quarter of what I felt would made a full recipe.
 Seeing as my husband despises mayonnaise, I didn't want to be eating a gross Mac Salad for the next 5 days; though I do love my Macaroni Salad, not that much.
 You can try this smaller version or increase the quantities appropriately to your crowd.

 The Finished Product Cook the macaroni well past al dente

 Here's what else you'll need This may look like alot, but...

 ZIPPY'S MAC SALAD RECIPE

-1/4 lb Elbow Macaroni, cooked past al dente, to "fat" noodle, soft
+1/4 lb Elbow Macaroni, cooked past al dente to "fat"/soft noodle

-1/2 C Best Foods Mayonnaise (or Hellmann's if you're in the East, no substitution)
+1/2 C Best Foods Mayonnaise (or Hellmann's, no substitution)

 1/2 Tbsp prepared Mustard (I used Dijon 'cause that's what I had in the 'fridge)